baosystems/docker-dhis2/README.md

 ### dhis2-init.d scripts

 * `10_dhis2-database.sh`: Create and initialize a PostgreSQL database with PostGIS.
-If `WAIT_HOSTS` or `WAIT_PATHS` are provided, it will wait for hosts or file paths before proceeding.
 In addition to various `PG*` values being set for connecting to the database, the script requires the following environment variables set:

     * `DHIS2_DATABASE_NAME`
     * `DHIS2_DATABASE_USERNAME`